Salmon chaos

 In March 2021, a wave of Taiwanese people changed their legal names to include the Chinese word for salmon (鮭魚, guīyú) to take advantage of a promotion by the Japanese conveyor belt sushi chain Sushiro.
 The chain offered free sushi to guests whose names included the word.
 This phenomenon was dubbed the "salmon chaos" by English-language media.
 The incident garnered significant criticism by public figures and the general population.

+Two pieces of salmon sushi served at Sushiro, the chain restaurant involved in the incident.

 Background

 On May 20, 2015, the Name Act was amended to allow three legal name changes under six circumstances, including if:

 The applicant's given name is unflattering or has an excessively long Romanized form, or there are other special considerations.